Insidious (2010)

 Meet the Claire family: art restorer Catherine (Amanda Seyfried), history professor George (James Norton) and young daughter Franny.
 After leaving Manhattan for a sleepy town in New York’s Hudson Valley, the trio learns that their new farmhouse has a fourth occupant: a benevolent spirit trying to warn Claire that her husband is not who he seems.
 In the world of Things Heard & Seen, family secrets are more terrifying than the supernatural.

-Don’t miss the best thrillers on Netflix Canada.
+Don’t miss our roundup of the best thrillers on Netflix Canada.

 1922 (2017)